danscotson/ScaleBarIT/ScaleBarITHelp.md

 ### Further info
-- Add an issue to alert Dan to a problem with the UI.
+- Add an **issue** to alert Dan to a problem with the UI.
-- Alternatively, get in touch with Dan Scotson via email - daniel.scotson@manchester.ac.uk.
+- Alternatively, get in touch with **Dan Scotson via email - daniel.scotson@manchester.ac.uk**.